Saturday, June 14, 2025

 Shelf Indulgence Book Club (Adults)

-We’re excited about the new format for our monthly afternoon book club.
-Members will take turns facilitating the discussions.
+Members take turns facilitating the discussions.
 Come and enjoy some literary camaraderie!
 Register to get a free copy of the book, while supplies last.
 Registration begins one month before each scheduled meeting.
-Next up we will discuss BLACK WIDOWS by Cate Quinn.
+Next up we will discuss WHEN WE MEET AGAINby Kristin Harmel.

 * * *